bangadang/stackIT/FS25/Dataengineering.md

 - stemming is the procedure of reducing the word to its grammatical (morphosyntactic) root („recognized” -> „recogniz”, „incredibly” -> „incredibl”) by removing prefixes and suffixes
 	- most common algorithm for stemming is **Porter's algorithm** which consists of different rules to reduce a word

+### Lemmatization
+Lemmatization is  a text processing technique used in natural language processing (NLP) to reduce a word to its base or dictionary form, known as a lemma.
+This process considers the word's meaning and context to identify the correct lemma.
+For example, "running," "ran," and "runs" would all be lemmatized to "run".
 ### Expansion  of the query
 - use alternate form of the query words
 	- query: window search: window, Windows, windows